By admin | 12th August, 2021 | 11 min read

 When the website will focus on different products with each of its own microsite, the customers and search engines, both will not get confused while trying to determine what your site is about and the products/services you have to offer.

-If you’re using a multi-domain strategy, you should make your website rich with 100% unique content (without duplicating any content) to avoid search engine penalties.
+If you’re using a multi-domain or sub domains SEO strategy, you should make your website rich with 100% unique content (without duplicating any content) to avoid search engine penalties.

 In this post, we will explain different multi-domain options in terms of SEO, complexity and resources for you to have a better understanding on the same: